“Be ye therefore perfect, even as your Father in Heaven is perfect….” (Matthew 5:48)

 Got that?
 The illusion of sinless perfection is all ours, my friend.

-Some will read Matthew 5:48 (and nothing more) where God ordered us to be perfect, decide that perfection means sinlessness, and therefore conclude we can be and must be sinless.
-But since in this life we cannot achieve perfection–no one you know has ever pulled it off–they will conclude God has given us an impossible standard to live by, one that crushes us and frustrates us and forever disappoints Him.
+We read Matthew 5:48 and come away with the erroneous conclusion that God ordered us to be perfect, that perfect means sinlessness, and therefore we can be sinless.
+But since we cannot achieve perfection–no one you know has ever pulled it off–then He has given us an impossible standard to live by, one that crushes us and frustrates us and forever disappoints Him.

 The result would be that we forever live with a disgusted God and in fear of the celestial woodshed, the destiny of children who bring in failing grades.

 Yuck.
 What kind of theology is this?
 And yet, you and I know people who believe this and call themselves Bible students, serious disciples of Jesus, and even evangelists (“sharers of the good news”)..